-Motor vehicle accidents are no joke.
-Of course, there’s the practical matter of dealing with damage to your vehicle.
-But more importantly, being a victim of another driver’s negligence can take a physical and emotional toll, especially if you are in a serious or catastrophic collision.
+Car accidents are no joke.
+There’s the practical matter of dealing with damage to your car, but more importantly, being a victim of another driver’s negligence can take a physical and emotional toll, especially if you’re in a serious or catastrophic collision.

-In addition to experiencing physical pain and emotional distress, you might be stressing out about navigating an insurance claim and figuring out what steps to take to make sure you receive full and proper compensation for your damages.
+In addition to experiencing physical pain and emotional distress, you might be stressing out about navigating an insurance claim and trying to figure out what steps to take to make sure you receive full and proper compensation for your damages.

-The Boston underinsured motorist accident attorneys at the Law Offices of Jeffrey S. Glassman understand the challenges of dealing with accidents involving underinsured drivers.
-Whether you have been in a car accident, truck accident, bicycle accident, motorcycle accident, pedestrian accident or any other type of motor vehicle accident, it’s critical for you to hire experienced and aggressive legal representation in Massachusetts.
+The Boston underinsured motorist accident attorneys at the Law Offices of Jeffrey S. Glassman understand the challenges of dealing with motor vehicle accidents involving underinsured drivers.
+Whether you have been in a car accident, truck accident, bicycle accident, motorcycle accident, pedestrian accident or any other type of motor vehicle accident, it’s critical, for you as a car accident victim, to hire experienced and aggressive legal representation in Massachusetts, or elsewhere.

 Car insurance requirements vary state by state.
 Massachusetts requires drivers to have the following minimum car insurance coverage for the operation of a motor vehicle:

 - Bodily injury to others: $20,000 per person, $40,000 per accident.